alanzhang03/Etch-a-Sketch/README.md

 - **Interactive Grid**: Draw on a 16x16 grid by hovering the mouse, click to start or stop drawing.
 - **Color Picker**: Select any color using the color picker tool for custom drawing.
 - **Responsive Design**: Suitable for both desktop and mobile users.

-## Installation

-To set up the Etch-A-Sketch App on your local machine, follow these steps: